OmniAiOrg/SonicScribe/README.md

 TODO:

 - [x] Create a dataset for openCpop.
-- [ ] Whisper auto duration tag for speech dataset
+- [x] Whisper auto duration tag for speech dataset
-- [ ] Create a dataset for openslr.
-- [ ] visulize dataset to verify all positions match
+- [ ] ~~visulize dataset to verify all positions match~~
+- [x] split audio to word level file and verify by listen to check the duration tag.
+- [x] Create a dataset for openslr33.
 - [ ] Define an omni data format for training that can handle singing (phoneme, note, duration), music (note), and speech (phoneme, duration) together.
 - [ ] Create a tokenizer for single Chinese characters.
 The tokenizer should be dynamic during training and should only support simplified Chinese characters.
 For new single characters, start from the mean of their components.
 - [ ] Create a tokenizer for notes, duration, and phonemes.
 For phonemes, copy from existing or similar phonemes.